TerrenceHo/terrenceho.github.io/_posts/2018-08-22-Benchmarking-Fib-with-Go.md

 \end{array} \right)
 $$

-Because we half the work necessary each matrix multiplcation, this qualifies as a $O(log_n)$ implementation.
+Because we halve the work necessary each matrix multiplcation, this qualifies as a $O(log_n)$ implementation.
 However, that does not mean it's automatically faster than the linear implementations.
 Due to the overhead in matrix multiplcation, it is actually slower for low values of $n$, which on my computer was $n<1024$.

+In terms of memory usage, because we reuse the same matrices, and do not store all past cached values, the memory usage can be considered linear, with the exception of the recursive calls.

 ### Benchmarks